In Japan, we have this spirit of “hospitality” in which we think of our customers greatly and carefully consider their needs.

 Study to attain your goals while improving your Japanese skills.

 ● In the field of Hotel Business - Engineer/Specialist in Humanities/International Services Visa

-Sendai YMCA Hotel and Confectionery School admits foreign students in either the Hotel Management Department or the International Hospitality Department.
+Sendai YMCA Hotel School admits foreign students in either the Hotel Management Department or the International Hospitality Department.

 Hospitality, especially Japanese hospitality, that carefully considers the other person’s needs is renowned worldwide.

 As you learn and acquire Japanese hospitality in real life, not only you can find a job here in Japan, but your employment options will increase even if you go back to your own country.

 With a population of around 1 million, Sendai is the biggest city in the region of Tohoku.
 It is located in an area where you can go to Tokyo by Shinkansen in 2 hours and easily access the metropolitan area.
 Since the living costs in Sendai is slightly lower than other cities, you can study while reducing the amount that you have to pay for school fees.
 It is a place where the sea and the mountains are nearby, and see multiple historical sites.
 Although Sendai was affected by the Great East Japan Earthquake, there are numerous volunteer activities you can join that support the rehabilitation of the city and its people.